fishyEve/cookieChat/README.md

 Cookie Chat is a chat server created by three sleepy college students for a final network programming project in Fall of 2023

 COOKIE CHAT SERVER INSTRUCTIONS:
   1. To run Cookie Chat's server, go to the terminal.
-On the command line type in: "python3 server.py <portNumber> (where port number is a valid port between 10000 - 65535)
+On the command line type in: "python3 server.py <portNumber>
-  2. When a user is ready to shut the server down, all they need to do is hit ctrl-c on their keyboard.
-This command will prompt the server to shut down in five seconds.
+  2. When a user is ready to shut the server down, all they need to do is hit CTRL-C on their keyboard.
+This command will shut the server down

 COOKIE CHAT CLIENT INSTRUCTIONS:
   1. To run Cookie Chat's client, go to the terminal.
-On the command line, type in: "python3 client.py <hostname> <portNumber> (hostname is localhost on ACAD, port number is still a valid port  between 10000 - 65535)
+On the command line, type in: "python3 client.py <hostname> <portNumber>
   2. Enter a nickname.
 Once your nickname is validated, you're ready to start cookie chatting!
-  3. Once a client is ready to disconnect, the user merely needs to hit ctrl-c on their keyboard to exit the cookie chatroom
+  3. Once a client is ready to disconnect, the user merely needs to hit CTRL-C on their keyboard to exit the cookie chatroom

-HOW TO BUILD COOKIE CAT:
+HOW TO BUILD COOKIE CHAT:
 To successfully run Cookie Chat, the server must first be started up.
-To start the server, simply type ./server <portnum> into the command line, the program will take EXACTLY two arguments.
+To start the server, simply type python3 server.py <portnum> into the command line, as specified above.
 Once the server is on and ready, it is ready to accept client connections.
-To connect a client, a user needs to type ./client <servername>, <portnum>.
-When a client is ready to disconnect, the user merely needs to hit cntrl-C on their keyboard.
-When a user is ready to disconnect the server, the user needs to hit cntrl-C, and then the server will shut down in a few seconds.
+To connect a client, a user needs to type python3 lient.py <hostname>, <portnum>, as specified above.
+When a client is ready to disconnect, the user merely needs to hit CTRL-C on their keyboard.
+When a user is ready to disconnect the server, the user needs to hit CTRL-C, and then the server will shut down instantly.

 FILE MANIFSET